marianaballa/marianaballa.github.io/_posts/2022-06-28-oscal-is-back-after-3-years.md

 ### My presentation on "Open Source for Business"
 I had a presentation about the importance of meeting digital needs, regardless of industry, for every business.
 Of course, I approached my presentation from an open source perspective and showcased some easy-to-use solutions that can apply to most Small and Mid-size Enterprises (SMEs).

+### Sponsors & supporters
+OSCAL is organized on a volunteer basis by the members of Open Labs Hackerspace and very good friends of the hackerspace!
+The conference would be possible without our amazing volunteers, sponsors and supporters!
+OSCAL 2022 was sponsored and supported by:
+* openSUSE
+* ZexTras & EUforInnovation
+* The Fedora Project & LibreOffice
+* homezone.al & EngageTechnology
+* Stickermule
+* Tirana Youth Capital 2022 & phpList
+* A2CNN